Skip to main content

 Makery (PDF)

 This is a maker-focused program with a new project each month.
-At 4:30 PM on
+At 4:30 PM on Wednesday, November 12 2025.
+Registration begins October 29.

 Teen Programs

-Neurodivergent Teen Group
+Neurodivergent Teen Group/Growing with Others

 Focuses on community connection and developing new skills such as self-awareness, social wellness and coping with stress.
-Register by emailing Patty McCalister, LMHC at patriciamccalisterlmhc@gmail.com Next Meeting: October 14, 2025
+Register by emailing Patty McCalister, LMHC at patriciamccalisterlmhc@gmail.com Next Meeting: November 4, 2025

 Adult Programs